-Ecole des Hautes Etudes en Sciences Sociales, Paris, and the Institut d'Etudes Politiques, Paris.
+Ecole des Hautes Etudes en Sciences Sociales, Paris, the Ludwig Maximilians-Universitaet in Munich, the Humboldt Universitaet in Berlin, and the Institut d'Etudes Politiques, Paris.

 Professor Müller is a co-founder of the European College of Liberal Arts (ECLA), Berlin, Germany’s first private, English-speaking liberal arts college, for which he served as founding research director.
 He maintains a strong interest in